01

 The usual failure chain looks like this.

-- Renewal sits in the coach's memory
+- Renewal sits in the coach's memory.

-- Payment gets delayed or missed
+- Payment gets delayed or missed.

-- Failed card goes unnoticed
+- Failed card goes unnoticed for one to three weeks.

-- Coach follows up late and awkwardly
+- Coach follows up late and awkwardly.

-- Client drifts while the money conversation gets heavier
+- Client drifts while the money conversation gets heavier.

 05